aaranayaadi/aaranayaadi/README.md

 - 👋 Hi, I’m @aaranayaadi
-- 👀 I’m interested in open source, Android Development, Software Development, machine learning, artificial intelligence
+- 👀 I’m interested in Open Source, Application Development, Software Development, Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning computer science and communication engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on android apps and frameworks
-- 📫 How to reach me ...
+- 📫 How to reach me: aaranya.2003@outlook.com

 <!---
 aaranayaadi/aaranayaadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.